yezhuoyang/QuantumLab/README.md

 # QuantumLab

-This is the lab repository for the **Quantum Programming course (CS238)** taught by Professor Jens Palsberg in the Fall 2024 quarter.
+This is the lab repository for the **Quantum Programming course (CS238)** taught by Professor Jens Palsberg in the Fall 2025 quarter in UCLA.
 In this lab, you will gain hands-on experience with **quantum programming using Qiskit**.

 You will: